 More and more people are becoming aware that limiting sugar intake is important for sustaining overall health.
-Thankfully, keeping track of our sugar consumption is getting easier than ever due to new food labeling guidelines.
+Thankfully, keeping track of our sugar consumption is getting easier than ever due to the FDA's labeling guidelines for added sugar.

 What is added sugar?

-“Added sugar is sugar that is not naturally occurring in a food, but is added during its production and processing to enhance flavor and texture,” Lisa Samuels, RD, founder of The Happie House, says.
+"Added sugar is sugar that is not naturally occurring in a food, but is added during its production and processing to enhance flavor and texture," says Lisa Samuels, RD, founder of The Happie House.

-Canned fruit is a classic example of added sugar, Toby Smithson, MS, RDN, LD, CDE, founder of DiabetesEveryDay.com and author of Diabetes Meal Planning and Nutrition for Dummies, says.
-A plain peach wouldn’t contain any added sugars, though it does contain sugar.
+Canned fruit is a classic example of added sugar, says Toby Smithson, MS, RDN, LD, CDE, founder of DiabetesEveryDay.com and author of Diabetes Meal Planning and Nutrition for Dummies.
+A plain peach wouldn't contain any added sugars, though it does contain sugar.
 But if you take that same peach and store it in syrup, that food product would contain added sugars within the syrup.

 Per Smithson, other common foods that contain added sugar include: